craftercms/docs/source/developers/custom-services-and-controllers.rst

 Filter Scripts
 ==============

 Crafter Engine can handle special Groovy filters that work basically in the same way as Servlet filters.
-These are scripts very similar to page scripts, and have basically the same variables available (except the ``model`` and ``crafterModel`` variables), but instead of updating the template model, they call ``filterChain.doFilter(request, response)``, just like in Java Servlet filters, to continue with the filter chain.
+These are scripts very similar to page scripts, and have basically the same variables available (except the ``templateModel`` and ``contentModel`` variables), but instead of updating the template model, they call ``filterChain.doFilter (request, response)``, just like in Java Servlet filters, to continue with the filter chain.
 You can even stop the request filtering and return the response directly, like in this example:
 ::

     if (!authentication) {